-Johnson Family Chiropractic is pleased to provide the gentle Activator Methods adjustment.
+Johnson Family Chiropractic of Peoria is pleased to provide the gentle Activator Methods adjustment.
 The Activator instrument delivers just the right amount of delicate force in just the right direction without any need for additional tension in the neck.
 It is gentle enough to be safe even for infants.
 This low-force intervention allows the muscles and vertebrae of the neck to regain their proper motion and function, and is especially useful in adjusting infants with torticollis.

 Once the essential Activator adjustment has been delivered, stretching, massage, and repositioning (all of which you can do at home) are excellent strategies to continue the healing process in your child's neck.
 These are some non-invasive and non-drug ways to restore proper function.
 Be sure to ask Dr. Kyle Johnson of Johnson Family Chiropractic of Peoria if your child needs a helmet, and he will advise you on the best way to help your child's proper development or refer you to a local Peoria pediatrician.

 - inadequate placental blood flow

 - neck sprain

 - vertebral misalignment causing neural dysfunction